benzene structure header image

 Electrophilic substitution reactions

-Benzene despite being highly unsaturated does not undergo electrophilic addition reactions; instead in the presence of iron or a Lewis acid catalyst such as iron chloride (FeCl3) it readily undergoes electrophilic substitution reactions.
+Benzene despite have a molecular formula that suggests it is highly unsaturated does not undergo electrophilic addition reactions; instead in the presence of iron or a Lewis acid catalyst such as iron chloride (FeCl3) it readily undergoes electrophilic substitution reactions.
 For example when benzene reacts with chlorine in the presence of iron or a catalyst of iron chloride one of the hydrogen atoms in the benzene ring is replaced by a chlorine atom and the small molecule hydrogen chloride is released.
 This is outlined in the image below.

 3d model equation, word and symbolic equation to show the chlorination of benzene Image to show that only one isomer is possible for monobromobenzene